malthewejnold/malthewejnold/README.md

 - 💼 Founder & Software Developer at [MergeIT](https://mergeit.dk/)

-- 📈 Developed for almost a decade!
+- 📈 I have developed for almost a decade!

 - 🫶 I really enjoy working with TypeScript, but also love working on new technologies!